COVID’s Impact on Travel to Japan

 November 5 2020: Japan has lowered the travel advisory from Level 3 to Level 2, for countries including Australia, Brunei, China including Hong Kong and Macau New Zealand, Singapore, South Korea, Taiwan, Thailand and Vietnam.
 Japanese nationals and foreign residents of Japan will be able to travel to these countries – at this time, only for business purposes – and have the 14-day isolation period waived upon their return so long as there trip is less than 7-days in duration and other requirements are met.

-November 2 2020: nationals of 11 countries – including Australia, Brunei, China, Hong Kong, Macau, New Zealand, Singapore, South Korea, Taiwan, Thailand and Vietnam – will no longer need to be tested for COVID-19 upon arrival in Japan, so long as they have not travelled outside of their home country in the past 14 days.
+November 2 2020: Nationals of 11 countries – including Australia, Brunei, China, Hong Kong, Macau, New Zealand, Singapore, South Korea, Taiwan, Thailand and Vietnam – will no longer need to be tested for COVID-19 upon arrival in Japan, so long as they have not travelled outside of their home country in the past 14 days.

-October 22 2020: the government is considering allowing short-term business travellers – up to 72 hours – from countries with ‘deep economic ties’ to Japan to enter from November onward.
+October 22 2020: The government is considering allowing short-term business travellers – up to 72 hours – from countries with ‘deep economic ties’ to Japan to enter from November onward.
 This would include nationals of China, South Korea and Taiwan in a step mirroring recent agreements with Singapore, South Korea and Vietnam under the ‘business track’.

-October 5 2020: announcement that South Korea is likely to join a handful of other countries in agreeing a business travel corridor with Japan.
+October 5 2020: Announcement that South Korea is likely to join a handful of other countries in agreeing a business travel corridor with Japan.
 This would allow short and long-term business travel between the two countries.

 September 30 2020: Japan has announced that it is likely to lower its travel advisory from ‘Level 3’ – a warning not to travel for any reason – to ‘Level 2’ – a warning to avoid all non-essential travel but allowing Japanese citizens to do so.
 It is expected that countries including Australia, New Zealand, Vietnam, Brunei and Belgium will be on this list.
 It is the first time Japan will have lowered its travel advisory since the beginning of the pandemic.